IRSI-FIRE/CEUR-Scripts/README.md

 - This creates a folder names <ACRONYM><YEAR> (e.g FIRE2019) which is supposed to be zipped and submitted to CEUR.
 - This script iterates over the working-notes_info.csv file and adds paper titles, page number and author names to the index file.
 - It also creates a copy of the papers in TA_B.pdf format (A = track id and B = paper id).
 So T2_1.pdf is the first paper in track 2.

-**Note: It is important that you verify the resulting index.html file for any errors in paper titles or author names**.
+**Note:** It is important that you verify the resulting index.html file for any errors in paper titles or author names at this point

 ### 5. Run CEUR Checks